fermartinezm/Kubernetes-CentOS7-Flannel/README.md

 In this proyect you can find the deployment of Kubernetes in CentOS 7, using Flannel as CNI.

 ## Pre-requisites
-To do the deployment you need at least two machines or virtual machines, one master and one minion, but you can add as many minions as you want.
+You need at least two machines or virtual machines, one master and one minion.
+You can add as many minions as you want.

 ## Installation
-There are two different ways to do the deployment:
+There are two different ways:

 - **Commands** (manual installation): You can find how install and configure Openvswitch step by step

 - **Ansible** (automated installation): You can find all the necessary files for an automated installation of Openvswitch using Ansible

+## Versions:
+- Docker: 18.09.4
+- Kubernetes: 1.14